alpari-tech/binary-protocol/README.md

 `envelope` feature is used for open-protocols, when low-level protocol just defines some buffer and top-level protocol extracts specific packet from this temporary buffer.
 Example is TCP packet over IP.

-By default `BinaryString` uses `Int16` in big-endian encoding, if you need bigged data, just configure the `size` option accordingly.
+By default `BinaryString` uses `Int16` in big-endian encoding, if you need more data, just configure the `size` option accordingly.

 `Structure` type